 In 1985, LMC celebrated the half century mark.
 In 50 years the company experienced significant growth in both membership and dealer purchases.
 A milestone happened in 1988 when LMC reached its first billion dollars with 262 stockholder companies.
 In the 90’s LMC expanded into the western states and today operates in all 50 states as well as the Bahamas.

 LMC continues to serve as our nation’s premier cooperative for independent lumber and building material dealers.
-Today more than 380 LMC Dealer Companies consistently purchase greater than three billion dollars annually.
-The LMC network of more than 1,400 locations throughout the U.S. and in the Bahama’s collectively represents $15 billion dollars in total retail sales.
+Today over 400 LMC Dealer Companies consistently purchase greater than 7 billion dollars annually.
+The LMC network of more than 1,600 locations throughout the U.S. and in the Bahama’s collectively represents over $24 billion dollars in total retail sales.

-LMC Dealers’ buying power is represented with a “Billion Dollar Buying Power” icon.
-The LMC Buying Power website speaks to the values and entrepreneurial spirit that still exists today with LMC Dealers.
+The LMC Together We Build website speaks to the values and entrepreneurial spirit that still exists today within the LMC network.
 The website also helps building and remodeling professionals locate their local independent LMC Dealer.

 THE LMC COMMUNITY